bkuczenski/lca-tools/interfaces.md

  - create flows and fragments by specification
  - find or create a fragment that terminates a given exchange
  * specify a termination for a fragment
- # edit fragment observational data and metadata
- # edit fragment scenario specifications
  * create a fragment from a given reference node- requires inventory access
  * create a foreground forest for a given reference node- requires background access
  - copy fragments
  * split / join subtree or subfragment
  - traverse a fragment
+ - terminate a fragment
  - perform fragment LCIA
+ # edit fragment observational data and metadata
+ # edit fragment scenario specifications

 CONFIGURE